lbueti/forplot/README.md

 or within the list directly.

-For *t* items helper function *t_options* allows to use all options used in R `?graphics::text` function.
+For *t* items helper function *t_options* allows to use all options used in R `graphics::text()` function.
 That can be done for a specific t item by using the number or column name of the item, or for all (by keeping item=NULL):